EmanElbedwihy/OMS/README.md

 ## 🏁 Getting Started <a name = "get-started"></a>

-This is an list of needed instructions to run the project locally
+This is a list of needed instructions to run the project locally
 ### Installation <a name = "install"></a>

 1. **_Clone the repository_**